guren-kaina/AMD_Robotics_Hackathon_2025_ProjectTemplate/mission2/code/tic_tac_toe_overlay/README.md

 ## Purpose
-Detect the 3x3 tic-tac-toe cells in `top-camera.jpg`, classify each cell as empty/O/X, and overlay numbers and labels.
-The script auto-generates synthetic data, trains a lightweight YOLO model, and runs inference to produce `overlay.jpg`.
+Detect the 3x3 tic-tac-toe cells in an input frame, classify each cell as empty/O/X, and optionally overlay numbers/labels.
+The script auto-generates synthetic data, trains a lightweight YOLO model, runs inference on a single image, and exports both an overlay image and structured board state (JSON/text) for the pipeline/planner.

 ## Setup
 Requires Python 3.10.